Course Aims and Description

 plagiarism will not be tolerated.

 Please see our collaboration policy below describing what is and is not acceptable in the context of this course.
 If you are not certain what constitutes plagiarism, please see the academic integrity resources at the link above.
+We will spend time on this early in the semester as well.

 Please be aware that if Tufts faculty find evidence of academic misconduct, we are required to report it to the university.